jeffijoe/messageformat.net/README.md

 ## Adding your own pluralizer functions

 > Since MessageFormat 5.0, pluralizers based on the [official CLDR data][plural-cldr] ship
-> with the package, so this is no longer needed.
+> with the package, so this is no longer needed except when overriding specific custom locales.

 Same thing as with [MessageFormat.js][0], you can add your own pluralizer function.
-The `Pluralizers` property is a `IDictionary<string, Pluralizer>` that starts empty, along with `OrdinalPluralizers` for ordinal numbers.
+The `CardinalPluralizers` property is a `IDictionary<string, Pluralizer>` that starts empty, along with `OrdinalPluralizers` for ordinal numbers.

 Adding to these Dictionaries will take precedence over the CLDR data for exact matches on